 12 Volt USB Charger Outlets

-These little guys are worth every penny, as they have so many devices that require charging.
+These little guys are worth every penny, as there so many devices that require charging.

 Alarms (Smoke & Carbon Monoxide)